August 20, 2019 143

 Get a plan with strategies:

 (i) Accept risk and reduce it.
-You have business failure risk such as bad management and unsuccessful products and market risk due to behaviour of investors in the marketplace.
+You have business failure risks such as bad management and unsuccessful products and market risk due to the behavior of investors in the marketplace.
 Diversification directly or through mutual funds will minimize these risks.

 (ii) Index to inflation to handle inflation risk.

-(iii) Apply the power of compound investing to your portfolio.
+(iii) Apply the power of compound investing in your portfolio.

 (iv) Measure and maintain your progress.

 Make a Will.
-A good and intelligent business man need to be encouraged to make his will when he is fit, that is when he is strong before the old age.
-Consider post-retirement employment (contact employment) to augment income during retirement and minimize on-set of senility, and dampen impact of inflation on unindexed pension.
+A good and intelligent businessman need to be encouraged to make his will when he is fit, that is when he is strong before the old age.
+Consider post-retirement employment (contact employment) to augment income during retirement and minimize on-set of senility, and dampen the impact of inflation on an unindexed pension.